invictus-ir/ALFA/README.md

    sudo pip install -e .
    ```

-5. **Verify Installation**
+4. **Verify Installation**
-   After installation, you can verify that ALFA is installed by attempting to run its command-line tool `alfa` or testing any of its functionality.
+   After installation, you can verify that ALFA is installed by attempting to run its command-line tool `alfa`.

 ## Using ALFA
 NOTE: For retrieving credentials.json, please see ```CREDENTIALS.md```